Skip to main content

 FlagDescription

---no-syncSkip drift detection during compile
+--no-syncSkip drift detection entirely during compile

 Examples